 For the year ended December 31, 2006, total revenues were \$45,724 compared to \$35,262 for the year ended December 31, 2005.
 The revenues generated in the year ended December 31, 2006 were derived from a combination of fees received in prior years from the sale of extended warranties and service contracts via the Internet, which were deferred and recognized over the life of such contracts, and revenues from the collection of autologous adult stem cells and fees collected from physicians in the Company's physician's network to set up stem cell collection facilities.
-The revenues generated in the year ended December 31, 2005 were derived entirely from fees received in prior years from the sale of extended warranties and service contracts via the Internet of \$25,048 for the year ended December 31, 2006, as compared to \$35,262 for the year ended December 31, 2005.
+The revenues generated in the year ended December 31, 2005 were derived entirely from fees received in prior years from the sale of extended warranties and service contracts.
+The Company recognized revenues from the sale of extended warranties and service contracts via the Internet of \$25,048 for the year ended December 31, 2006, as compared to \$35,262 for the year ended December 31, 2005.
 Warranty revenue for the year ended December 31, 2006 is not keeping pace with warranty revenue recognized in the year ended December 31, 2005 and is in fact declining.
 Warranty revenue will continue to decline as policy periods expire since the Company is no longer selling extended warranty contracts.
 It is expected that the recognition of warranty revenue will end in 2007.
-Similarly, direct costs incurred in connection with the extended warranty contracts were \$17,868 for the year ended December 31, 2006, as compared to \$24,776 for the year ended December 31, 2006, the Company earned \$20,676 in fees for the collection of autologous adult stem cells and start-up fees in connection with a physician in the Company's physician's network that opened a stem cell collection center.
+Similarly, direct costs incurred in connection with the extended warranty contracts were \$17,868 for the year ended December 31, 2006, as compared to \$24,776 for the year ended December 31, 2005.
+For the year ended December 31, 2006, the Company earned \$20,676 in fees for the collection of autologous adult stem cells and start-up fees in connection with a physician in the Company's physician's network that opened a stem cell collection center.